 How much is enough to be thankful for?
-Well, that depends, in part at least, on what is we are talking about?- money, food, love, hate, sex, etc. It also depends on why we want those things.
-The response to the question of “how much” depends not only on the object of our desire, but upon each of us asking that question, and what the underlying desire to be satisfied really is.
+Well, that depends, in part at least, on what we are talking about?- money, food, love, hate, sex, etc. It also depends on why we want those things.
+The response to the question of “how much” depends not only on the object of our desire but upon each of us asking that question and what the underlying desire to be satisfied really is.

-This week I am wondering, probably not surprisingly, “how much is enough to be thankful for?”
-As we gather with family and friends to celebrate?- be it Thanksgiving or Hanukkah or both, as I wrote about last week – or even if we are not, but are simply being bombarded with images of people doing so, it’s a question that I ponder.
+This week I am wondering, probably not surprisingly, “How much is enough to be thankful for?”
+As we gather with family and friends to celebrate – be it Thanksgiving or Hanukkah or both, as I wrote about last week – or even if we are not but are simply being bombarded with images of people doing so, it’s a question that I ponder.
 What if we find ourselves in difficult times?
-Could it actually cruel to expect ourselves or others to be thankful?
+Could it actually be cruel to expect ourselves or others to be thankful?
 What if we, or others, don’t have enough for which to be thankful?

-It’s easy to say, “there’s always something for which to be thankful,” and I want to believe that it is so.
-I am just not sure however, expecting that of others?- no matter how constructive and loving our motivations may be?- is necessarily healthy or fair.
+It’s easy to say, “There’s always something for which to be thankful,” and I want to believe that it is so.
+I am just not sure, however, that expecting that of others – no matter how constructive and loving our motivations may be?- is necessarily healthy or fair.

-“There is always something to be thankful for” strikes me as one of those insights which we should strive to maintain in our own lives, but deploy cautiously when applied to the lives of others.
-But that doesn’t mean that when we or those around us find it impossible to be thankful, there is nothing to be done but ache.
+“There is always something to be thankful for” strikes me as one of those insights that we should strive to maintain in our own lives but deploy cautiously when applied to the lives of others.
+But that doesn’t mean that when we, or those around us, find it impossible to be thankful, there is nothing to be done but ache.
 We can do more.
 We can look back.

 When our present feels so empty that we find it impossible to be thankful for anything, we can look back to better times?- to past moments when we feel that there was enough for which to be grateful.
 We may not have enough for which to be grateful now, but I have never met anyone who could not identify something for which they could not be thankful in their past.

 Rather than struggle to re-frame our present, insisting that there is enough to be thankful for, sometimes it pays to simply look back and remember better times when there was enough.
-In knowing that such times were possible in the past, it can give us the strength to see that they are possible again, even if we are not experiencing them right now.
+Knowing that such times were possible in the past can give us the strength to see that they are possible again, even if we are not experiencing them right now.